meltano/meltano/docs/src/_reference/command-line-interface.md

 ```

 When an Airflow DAG is generated for a job, each task in the job definition will become a single task in the generated DAG.
-So while it is certainly possible to define all your jobs using only one task each, there are many scenarios in which it would
+So while it is certainly possible to define all your jobs using only one task each, there are many scenarios in which it
-be useful or even necessary to split your job into multiple tasks.
+would be useful or even necessary to split your job into multiple tasks.
+For instance, job steps which must always run,
-For instance, job steps which must always run, fail, and be retried as a group should always be a part of the same task.
+fail, and be retried as a group should always be a part of the same task.
+And long-running job steps should likely be
-And long-running job steps should likely be grouped into a separate task from shorter-running downstream steps so that those downstream steps can be rerun on their own.
+grouped into a separate task from shorter-running downstream steps so that those downstream steps can be rerun on their
+own.

-Each individual task must itself be a valid sequence of extractors, mappers, loaders, and plugin commands.
+Meltano does support this by allowing a job to consist of multiple tasks.
+Each individual task must itself be a valid
+sequence of extractors, mappers, loaders, and plugin commands.
+When multiple tasks are defined in a job, they must be
-When multiple tasks are defined in a job, they should be supplied to the `meltano job add` command as an array in YAML format.
+supplied to the `meltano job add` command as an array in YAML format.

 For instance the `tap-gitlab-to-target-postgres-processed` job in the above example could also be created as: